Temporal Sparse Autoencoders: Leveraging the Sequential Nature of Language for Interpretability: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the National Science Foundation under grants CIF 2312667, FAI 2040880, and CIF 2231707, IIS-2008461, IIS-2040989, and IIS-2238714; an AI2050 Early Career Fellowship from Schmidt Sciences; and research awards from Google, OpenAI, the Harvard Data Science Initiative, and the Digital, Data, and Design (D$^3$) Institute at Harvard.
-The views expressed are those of the authors and do not necessarily reflect the official policies or positions of the funding organizations.
+This work is supported in part by the National Science Foundation under grants CIF 2312667, FAI 2040880, CIF 2231707, IIS-2008461, IIS-2040989, IIS-2238714, the AI2050 Early Career Fellowship by Schmidt Sciences, and faculty research awards from Google, OpenAI, Adobe, JPMorgan, Harvard Data Science Initiative, and the Digital, Data, and Design (Dˆ3) Institute at Harvard.
 UB is funded by the Kempner Institute Graduate Research Fellowship.
 AO is supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-2140743.